chris17453/ttygif/README.md

 # ttygif

-A self contained asciicast data file to gif conversion utility
+A fast stdio to gif conversion utility, that works with pipes and asciicast files.

 ## install